Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 |---|---|

 | Gives protection against melee-range enemies that dare to attack you.
-It's an alternative use of Reaction to |
+Good use of your reaction. |

 |---|---|

-This is a mandatory pick as it enables you to hit 4 times or 4 enemies.
-With |
+| This is a mandatory pick as it enables you to hit 4 times or 4 enemies.
+With wet status applied this can win an encounter in one turn. |

 Gear Recommendations